mtbentley/pylsp-llmls/README.md

 - `LLM Autocomplete` action: autocompletes the selected code
 - `LLM Instruct` action: must start with at least one full-line comment then optional code - tells the LLM to follow the commented instructions, then replaces the selection with the result

+## ToDo
+A couple more things I want to do to make this better...
+- [ ] add a "instruct and append" action - similar to the existing "instruct", except it takes an instruction, some context code, and then adds the result below
+- [ ] fine tune a model?

 ## Developing

 Install development dependencies with (you might want to create a virtualenv first):